arraywaves/gitea-migrate/README.md

 ## Features

 - Regularly checks for new GitHub repositories and mirrors them to Gitea.
-- Adjust the frequency of checks to suit your needs (note: Github has an API rate limit of 5000 requests per hour for Personal Access Tokens).
+- Adjust the frequency of checks to suit your needs (note: Github has an API rate limit of 5,000 requests per hour for Personal Access Tokens - this service makes 1 request check).
 - Maintains a list of already mirrored repositories to avoid duplication.
 - Non-destructive: if a repository with the same name already exists on Gitea it won't be overwritten.
 - Supports public and private repositories.